Sheshank-s/MathAttackerz/README.md

 Currently, here are the three main ways to help out:

 *   Add more question forms.
 [Here](https://github.com/GreenBayRules/MathAttackerz/tree/master/public/assets/questions) is where the questions javascript file is.
-The question list is a array in the form of:
+The question list is an array in the form of:

         [